FreddeITsupport98/zypper-automatik-helper-/README.md

     * "No updates" notification shown only once until state changes
     * Download status notifications replace each other smoothly
 * **Robust Zypper Error Handling (v54):** Distinguishes between zypper locks, PolicyKit/auth failures, and solver/interaction errors (e.g. vendor conflicts) and guides you with appropriate notifications.
+* **Soar / Flatpak / Snap Integration (v55):** Every `zypper dup` run via the helper or wrapper automatically chains Flatpak updates, Snap refresh (if installed), and an optional `soar sync` step, so app runtimes and Soar-managed apps stay in sync after system updates.
+* **Smarter Optional Tool Detection (v55):** Optional helpers like Flatpak, Snap, and Soar are detected using the *user's* PATH and common per-user locations (e.g. `~/.local/bin`, `~/pkgforge`) to avoid false "missing" warnings when they are already installed.
+* **Improved Snapper Detection (v55):** Recognises Tumbleweed's default root snapper configuration and handles `snapper list` permission errors ("No permissions.") as "snapper configured" instead of "not configured".
+* **More Robust Notifier Timer (v55):** Uses `OnActiveSec` and an automatic timer restart after installation so the user systemd timer (`zypper-notify-user.timer`) no longer gets stuck in an `active (elapsed)` state with no next trigger.
 * **Manual Update Wrapper (v51):** Automatic post-update checks for manual updates:
     * Wraps `sudo zypper dup` command automatically
     * Runs `zypper ps -s` after successful updates